Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR for Unbounded Random Variables

-\subsubsection{Characterization of UBSR}
+\subsection{Characterization of UBSR}

-Next, we discuss the problem of quantifying $\ubsr$ of a random variable $X \in \xl$, for a given loss function $l$ and risk threshold $\lambda$.
+In this section, we discuss the problem of computing $\ubsr$ of a random variable $X \in \xl$, for a given loss function $l$ and risk threshold $\lambda$.
 Consider the real-valued function $g_X:~\Rel~\to~\Rel$ associated with the random variable $X$, defined by

+The following proposition establishes that $\ubsr$ is a root of the function $g_X$ defined in \cref{eq:def-g}. \begin{proposition} Suppose $X \in \xl$, the loss function $l$ is non-constant, increasing, and one of the following holds:\\ (A1) $l$ is continuous; or (A2) $l$ is continuous a.e., and the CDF of $X$ is continuous.\\ Then, $g_X$ is continuous and decreasing.
+In addition, if there exists $t^{\mathrm{u}}_{X}, t^{\mathrm{l}}_{X} \in \Rel$ such that $g_X(t^{\mathrm{u}}_X)\leq 0 < g_X(t^{\mathrm{l}}_X)$, then $\ubsr$ is finite and a root of $g_X(\cdot)$. \end{proposition} \begin{myproof}The proof is split into three parts, where we show a) $g_X$ is decreasing, b) $g_X$ is continuous, and c) $\ubsr$ is finite and a root of $g_X$.